 of KIs reported that migrants in their communities have received support.
-Among the KIs who reported their communities had received support, 71 per cent stated they had received support in the form of food and water, 57 per cent stated they had received information about COVID-19, 43 per cent stated they had received hygiene and sanitation items and 14 per cent stated they had received medicine.

-Main support provided by NGOs or government

-(Multiple answers possible; top 3 answers only)
+Among the KIs who reported their communities had received support, all KIs stated they had received support in the form of food and water, 86 per cent stated they had received information about COVID-19 and 29 per cent stated they had received hygiene and sanitation items.
+Main support provided by NGOs or government (Multiple answers possible; top 3 answers only)